devarshi-ap/kvikmynd/README.md

 3. Install dependencies with `npm install` or `yarn`
 4. Run `nodemon server.js` and there you have it ✨

+You can test the API endpoints by going to the API documentation then clicking on 'Run in Insomnia'.
+Then go ape crazy with the endpoints.
 The API documentation is found at http://localhost:3000/index.html